Skip to section

 2. Hire An Ordinary Resume Writer.

-This option will create a $300-500 hole in your wallet and produce a document that is logical, (probably) legible and clear.
+An average resume writer will create a $300 hole in your wallet and produce a document that is logical, (probably) legible and clear.

 Don’t get your hopes up too much, however – this resume will also make you look like every other professional out there who has a similar level of seniority and experience.